jtdLab/dart_counter/README.md

 // TODO play online/offline detailed keyboard blocs

 // TODO inject dart displayer bloc correctly into ui in play and training

+// TODO watcher cubits 1 base watcher cubit

+// in blocs that use super bloc call to close needed ?